emedeli1/frontend-final-assignement/README.md

 ### 5. Browser Data Persistence

 - Use **localStorage** or **sessionStorage** to save data where appropriate.
-  - For example for bookmarks/favourites/... in the dedicated sidebar.
+  - For example for bookmarks/favourites/....
 - Allow users to revisit or delete this stored information.
   - Clear bookmarks/favourites/...